FatimAmiri/main/docs/.source/reference/compas.interop.rst

 .. module:: compas.interop

+This package includes utility functions for seamless integration of C and C++ code, and wrappers for external libraries.

 .. warning::

     The functionality of this package is experimental and subject to frequent change.
     For now, don't use it for anything important :)

-:mod:`compas.interop`: includes utility functions for seamless integration of C and C++ code, and wrappers for external libraries.

 ShapeOp